-The North Country Career Center provides quality technical education opportunities for juniors and seniors at North Country Union High School, Lake Region Union High School, Canaan Memorial High School and the adult community.
+The North Country Career Center provides quality technical education opportunities for grades 9-12 at North Country Union High School, for juniors and seniors at Lake Region Union High School and Canaan Memorial High School, and the adult community.
 Their mission is to provide an educational environment for all students to become productive and responsible members of society through the development of technical, academic, and social skills.
-They operate out of the C-Wing of NCUHS on Veterans Ave in Newport and they have a Land Lab facility on the Quarry Road in Derby.
-They also offer satellite programs at Lake Region and Canaan.
-Courses are offered in Hospitality, Information Technology, Allied Health & Human Services, Diversified Agriculture, and Skilled & Technical Trades.
+The Career Center is located in the C wing of North Country Union High School with a Land Lab on the Quarry Road in Derby.
+Courses currently offered are Building Trades, CAD and Mechatronics, Cosmetology, Culinary Arts, Early Childhood Development, Health Careers, Heavy Equipment, Marketing, Natural Resources, Transportation Sciences, HVAC, and Welding.